15 Fun San Antonio Museums With Free Admission

 Free Days At The Alamo

 A note about parking: there is literally no free parking near the Alamo.
 It’s a crazy zone!
-So plan to pay for street parking or a nearby public parking lot or garage.
+So plan to pay for street parking at a nearby public parking lot or garage.
+I recommend the parking garage at the Rivercenter Mall.
+It's close, large, and is just $15 for up to 3 hours.

 WEBSITE | 300 Alamo Plaza, San Antonio, TX 78205